 A changing climate requires a changing professional.
-At the Institute of Environmental Sustainability, we are educating the next generation of professionals - environmental science and sustainability professionals who can apply an interdisciplinary approach to solve today’s environmental problems.
+At the School of Environmental Sustainability, we are educating the next generation of professionals - environmental science and sustainability professionals who can apply an interdisciplinary approach to solve today’s environmental problems.

-“We proudly take a whole-systems approach to our greatest environmental and sustainability challenges; that’s why our graduate program is so unique,” says IES Dean Nancy Tuchman.
+“We proudly take a whole-systems approach to our greatest environmental and sustainability challenges; that’s why our graduate program is so unique,” says SES Dean Nancy Tuchman.
 “Our students won’t just learn from sustainability experts, or scientists, or economists, or historians; they’ll learn from all of our faculty.”

 This graduate program begins in the fall of 2019 and students can choose from the two tracks below.

 - MSESS: Research Track